rachelalkayal1/COMP-3005-Final-Project-V2/README.md

   2. Rachel Al Kayal - 101222369

 Files Included:
-  1. src (includes the server and all the javascipt and pug files)
+  1. src (includes the server and all the javascipt, css, and pug files)
   2. SQL (includes the DDL and DML files)

  Instructions: